anishk23733/oasis-scripts/README.md

-# Backend for Oasis at TreeHacks 2024
+# Data Orchestration for Oasis at TreeHacks 2024

 ### Setup